warncke/immutable-app/README.md

 The `default` database will be used by any models that don't have their own connection defined by name.

-#### handlebars

-    app.config({
-        handlebars: {
-            defaultLayout: 'main',
-            ext: '.hbs',
-            helpers: {},
-        },
-        handlebarsHelpers: true,
-    })

-This example shows the default handlebars configuration.

-`defaultLayout` is the name of the layout file that will be used if a controller does not specify another layout.

-`ext` is the extension for template files.

-`helpers` is an object with helper functions keyed by name.

-The `handlebarsHelpers` boolean determines whether or not the handlebars-helpers npm module should be loaded.

 #### use (Express middleware)